forking-altcoins/BTCA-info/README.md

 Block Rewards & Voting Rights
 -----------------------------------
-Masternode owners are rewarded for their service to the network, with a portion of the block reward being sent to a masternode in a round robin fashion on the creation of each block, and are also given voting rights to participate in governance decisions.
+Masternode owners are rewarded for their service to the network, with a portion of the block reward being sent to a masternode in a round robin fashion on the creation of each block.

 ***Frequently asked Questions***
 =====================